Ericsson/codechecker/docs/tools/report-converter.md

 cd path/to/your/ProjectOrSolution

 # Run roslynator
-# Provide a sln file if you want to analyze a solution
+# Provide an SLN file if you want to analyze a solution
 roslynator analyze Sample.csproj --output sample.xml

 # Use 'report-converter' to create a CodeChecker report directory from the